MaximilianBeckers/FDRthresholding/readme.md

 order to get more accurate estimates of the background noise distribution.

-Both usage of local resolution and atomic model information depend on the accuracy of this prior information, if the information is inaccurate the final confidence will be too!
+Both usage of local resolution and atomic model information depend on the accuracy of this prior information, if the information is inaccurate, the final confidence maps will be, too!

 ## Demonstration with TRPV1 EMD5778